scaleflex/js-cloudimage-360-view/README.md

 ```
 ## <a name="customize-elements"></a> Customize elements

-You can elements adding the following classes:
+You can customize elements by adding the following classes:

 ### Example CSS
 ```css